DaniPari99/ResearchTrack1/final_assignment/README.md

     set the bool variable manDrive to false
 ```
 ```
-Whenever the user try to change the velocities from the teleop_twist_keyboard getVelCallback is executed: if we are in the 1st modality
+Whenever the user try to change the velocities from the teleop_twist_keyboard 'getVelCallback' is executed: if we are in the 1st modality
     the keyboard is not considered else if we are in the 2nd modality